-According to Loughlin, small business owners considering augmenting their standard policy with one that provides more crisis management or cyber liability coverage should ask themselves a few questions to gauge how significant a risk they’d be taking without it:
+According to Loughlin, small business owners interested in augmenting their standard policy with one that provides better crisis management or cyber liability coverage should ask themselves a few questions to gauge how significant a risk they’d be taking without it:

-These are the same questions underwriters consider when drafting reputational risk policies for small business.
-When you consider that buying insurance is essentially shifting the burden of risk from your own company to an insurance company, the answers to these questions become informative as to whether you should purchase more insurance.
-According to Loughlin, cyber liability insurance remains the most common policy required by small businesses today.
+These are the same questions underwriters consider when drafting reputational risk policies for small businesses.
+When you consider that buying insurance is essentially shifting the burden of risk from your company to an insurance company, the answers to these questions should tell you whether you should purchase more insurance.
+According to Loughlin, cyber liability insurance remains the most common policy small businesses require today.

 “Discussions of reputational risk have been swirling around the insurance industry for a long time,” he said.
 “Experts are always looking at ways to better insure it.
 The real highlight of today’s day and age is cyber liability and crisis management resulting out of data breaches.”

 If you have an online presence, consider getting cyber insurance to mitigate the damage of a data breach, and ask your insurance carrier if your general liability policy has provisions to protect you in the event of negative public scenarios.

 Reputation insurance costs depend on several factors, including your company’s size, its revenues and the industry you serve.
 Some companies are more at risk than others for certain types of losses.
 For example, a healthcare company may be the target of a cyber breach that compromises private and personal information.

 Most small businesses will get reputation insurance as part of a general liability policy, cyber insurance policy or both.
 A small business owner can expect a general liability policy to start at $500 per year and increase based on the company’s size.
 For those adding a cyber insurance policy, average policy costs are $1,500 per year.